gekkowrld/memo/README.md

 Available Commands:
-  config      Configure your environment help        Help about any command list        List the memos already created new         Add a new memo
+  config      Configure your environment delete      Delete a memo help        Help about any command list        List the memos already created new         Add a new memo view        View Your Memo

 Flags:
   -h, --help   help for memo